 Hi guys!
-Logan and I have a new nephew!
+My husband and I have a new nephew!
 His name is Miles, and he is one of the sweetest and calmest babies we’ve met.
 He sleeps most of the day, and only gets fussy when he’s hungry or needs to poop.
 When we heard the news, I knew I had to make him a baby blanket.
 It’s my way of saying, “I love you, I care about you, and you’re important to me!”

 If you prefer to have the math (yardage, stitch counts, row counts, and border calculations) already done for you, the ad-free printable PDF includes 7 additional sizes (lapghan, small throw, large throw, twin, full, queen, and king).
 I hope you enjoy making this blanket as much as I did!

 This pattern is considered an easy level crochet pattern because it uses one basic stitch (single crochet) throughout the blanket, and the border is crocheted with the body of the blanket to make things easier.
 There are step-by-step pictures, helpful tips, and a complete video tutorial for extra support, included below.

 *Continue scrolling down for the free pattern on the blog with ads*